mattyschell/geodatabase-buildings-bbl-qa/README.md

 ### 3. Refresh bbl-dab-history.csv

 Execute somewhere with read-only access to the taxmap digital alteration book.
+We use this csv for reference in the review.

 ```bat
 sqlplus taxreadonly/iluvesri247@databasename @run-dab.sql